-This document assumes that the OpenBSD host has been properly configured to act as a router, including verifying IP networking setup, Internet connectivity, and setting the systel(3) variables net.inet.ip.forwarding and/or net.inet6.ip6.forwarding to "1".
-You must also have enabled PF using pfctl(8">pfctl(8">pfctl(8") or by setting the appropriate variable in /etc/rc.conf.local.
+This document assumes that the OpenBSD host has been properly configured to act as a router, including verifying IP networking setup, Internet connectivity, and setting the sysctl(3) variables net.inet.ip.forwarding and/or net.inet6.ip6.forwarding to "1".
+You must also have enabled PF using pfctl(8) or by setting the appropriate variable in /etc/rc.conf.local.
+PF is enabled by default on OpenBSD 4.6 and newer releases.